For Digital Nomads Home Exchange in Belgium

 The current Belgium catalog includes apartment.
 You can filter by property type, number of bedrooms and amenities directly on the listings page — and because this information comes straight from the database, it reflects what's actually available today, not a generic description.

-How reliable is internet connectivity for remote work across Belgium?
+How reliable is internet connectivity for remote work outside Belgium's major cities?